horihiro/Azure-portal-plus-ChromeExtension/README.md

     }
     ```
   - `Resource Template (Bicep)` (v0.0.8 or later)
-    > ![NOTE]
-    > This feature depends on exporting function on Azure Platform.
+    NOTE: This feature depends on exporting function on Azure Platform.

     <details>
     <summary>format:</summary>